nadavrap/CoordinatedInteractions/README.md

 When analyzing for a subset of variants (e.g, tissue-specific), same scripts and similar commands can be used.
 See example in [Tissue_specific_example.md](Tissue_specific_example.md).

+## Coordinated interaction is tested using the PRS

+### Generating Figure 2 and Table 2: Even/Odd estimator for CI in UKB

+This is performed by the R scripts in test_ci/ukb_eo.
+These scripts also generate Supp Figs 1 and 2, and Supplementary Table 1 (called table2.csv), a more complete version of Table 2.

+### Generating Figure 3 and Table 3: Tissue-specific estimator for CI in UKB

+This is performed by the R scripts in test_ci/ukb_tiss.
+These analyses depend on tissue/cell type-specific genomic annotations.
+These were obtained from https://github.com/bulik/ldsc, which were derived by (Finucane et al., 2018) using previously generated data (Fehrmann et al. and 2015; Pers et al., 2015).

+### Generating Figure 4: Tissue pair-specific estimator for CI in UKB

+This is performed by the R scripts in test_ci/ukb_tissXtiss.

 ## Dependencies
 ### R packages: